The Simplicial EHP Sequence in A1-Algebraic Topology: Overview of A1 homotopy theory

 \subsection{Homotopy Sheaves}

-If $X$ is an object of $\Spaces$ or $\Spaces_\pt$, we write $\Lnis X$ for a functorial fibrant replacement in the local injective model structure, and $\Loc^\fl_\Nis$ in the local flasque model structure.
-We write $\LAone$ or $\Loc^\fl_\Aone$ for a functorial fibrant replacement in the appropriate $\Aone$ model structures.
+If $X$ is an object of $\Spaces$ or $\Spaces_\pt$, we write $\Lnis X$ for a functorial fibrant replacement in the local injective model structure; this also serves as a fibrant replacement in the flasque model structure.
+We write $\LAone$ for a functorial fibrant replacement in the $\Aone$ model structures.

 Since the purpose of this paper is to establish some identities regarding $\Aone$ homotopy sheaves, it behoves us to define what a homotopy sheaf means in the sequel.

 The following definitions date at least to \cite{jardine1987-a}. \begin{df} If $X$ is an object of $\Spaces$, then we define $\pi_0^\pre(X)$ as the presheaf